 In the oral histories, what the students said was important, but equally important was the way they told their stories: gaps, pauses, retracing, forgetting, remembering and fracturing.
 The portrait series I’m working on of the Price Fellows is rooted in the language they used to talk about their life stories.

 “All my siblings are still close.
 We were always close through the whole thing because that’s what my mom taught us.
-I think she even knew when she was starting to lose it a little bit.
 She said the only people you will have are your siblings . . . no matter what.
 People will come and go but you will have your siblings forever. . . ” – excerpt from CR’s oral history

 The project evokes the ways in which our histories are etched on our bodies, on places and things.
 AS lived in a car with her father on and off in middle and high school.
 We went to some of the parking lots where they used to stay and made photographs.
 We then paired those images with ephemera she kept with her during those years.
 Each object tells a story of helping her to cope with grace, strength and humor.

 I started watching the reboot of Doctor Who when I was living in the car with my dad shortly after I graduated from high school.
 A friend recommended it to me and I ended up loving the show, especially actor David Tennant’s run as the 10th Doctor.
 For about two weeks, I would watch episodes on my laptop in a parking lot at night until my battery ran out and it helped distract me from my situation for a bit. — excerpt from AS’s writing for the collaborative project